Iaguilaror/low_BMD_in_PMWMX/README.md

 ### Pipeline Results

+Inside the directory paper-results/ you can find the following:

 * A `.volcano.png figure` with the figure showing a volcano plot.

 * A `.volcano.named.png image` same as above but highlighting top UP and DOWN peptides.